-Karoly Nikolich is Chairman of the Board of Directors and Chief Executive Officer of Alkahest.
+Karoly Nikolich is Chairman of the Board of Directors of Alkahest.
 During the 1980s, he led Genentech’s entry into neuroscience and led and participated in the development of numerous protein therapeutics.
 He was Vice President of Research at Lynx Therapeutics, co-founder of AGY Therapeutics, Amnestix, Neurofluidics, Chase Pharmaceuticals, Circuit Therapeutics, and Alkahest.
 He has served as venture partner with Pivotal BioVentures, and has been on the boards and scientific advisory boards at a number of neurotherapeutics and biotech companies, as well.
 Dr. Nikolich is a graduate of Eotvos University in Budapest and worked as postdoctoral fellow at Tulane University and UCSF before joining Genentech.
 He has been Adjunct Professor in the Department of Psychiatry at Stanford University Medical School.

 Steven has extensive experience in therapeutic development in the biotechnology and pharmaceutical industries.
 He previously led research at Circuit Therapeutics, drug discovery at Signum Biosciences, headed the cellular neurodegeneration group at Wyeth/Pfizer, and was a program leader at AGY Therapeutics.
 In these roles he has led both small molecule and biological research and development programs across a diverse range of indications in the field of neuroscience.
 Steven is a graduate of the University of Cambridge, UK, received his PhD from the University of Bristol, UK and performed postdoctoral work at Stanford University.
 He also serves as an Adjunct Assistant Professor of Neurology at Rutgers University.